18F/join.tts.gsa.gov/README.md

 ## Special Thanks

-Special thanks to the team at [18F](https://18f.gsa.gov/) for their open and transparent model which benefits citizens, government, and technology.
+Special thanks to the team at [18F](https://18f.gsa.gov/) for their open and transparent model which benefits citizens, government and technology.